Is That Book Burning?

 This novel tells the fictional story of a young boy who finds a "forgotten" book and becomes fascinated by the book itself and the life of the author, Julin Carax.
 Zafn's novel tells the story of a horribly disfigured man who has been burning every copy he can find of Carax's novels.
 The young boy, Daniel, grows up to solve the mystery of why anyone would want to destroy the writings of an author who is so very talented.
 Why does that disfigured man want to keep the world from reading such brilliant story-telling?

-My husband and I listened to the and we became as involved with The Shadow of the Wind as the young boy, Daniel, who lives to solve the mystery behind the lives of those who knew and loved the fictional author, Julin Carax.
+My husband and I listened to the audio book and we became as involved with The Shadow of the Wind as the young boy, Daniel, who lives to solve the mystery behind the lives of those who knew and loved the fictional author, Julin Carax.
 Even though the main story line is set in the 1950's, the language that Ruiz Zafn uses in writing this work of fiction truly carries one back to a world with Victorian values.
-The listener (or reader) becomes wrapped up in the story just like one's body is enveloped by a down comforter. audio book
+The listener (or reader) becomes wrapped up in the story just like one's body is enveloped by a down comforter.

 Review this image of Barcelona, Spain